 There is no clear universal measure for how exactly a separate project is driving the business forward.
-If you lack established business requirements, any project completion may result in poor business returns and lead to ad-hoc project decision making, and constant race that meets only immediate low-level needs on every step, rather than fulfill the “bigger picture” goals.
+If you lack established business requirements, any project completion may result in poor business returns and lead to ad-hoc project decision-making.
+A constant race that meets only immediate low-level needs on every step, rather than fulfills the “bigger picture” goals.

-However, management’s primary focus has to be on how work, deliverables, the scope, are to be completed in synch with resource allocation (cost), over a specified timeframe (schedule), while weighing potential additional constraints (risk, quality, etc.).
+However, management’s primary focus has to be on how work, deliverables, and the scope, are to be completed in synch with resource allocation (cost), over a specified timeframe (schedule), while weighing potential additional constraints (risk, quality, etc.).
 This is a basic example of the core of effective portfolio management.

 The problem of business communications acquires urgency in recent years.
-Since many companies are moving to distributed business and create distant branches and offices.
+Since many companies are moving to distributed business and creating distant branches and offices.
 Today there are many tools that help and transfer information from person to person, from person to group of people.
 These tools include email, instant messengers, video conferencing, blogs, social networks, collaboration tools, and many others.
-These tools are now available not only from personal computers, but also from tablets, smartphones and even regular TVs.
+These tools are now available not only on personal computers but also on tablets, smartphones, and even regular TVs.

-Now, instead of classic meetings face-to-face in the trend, remote management, and planning, based on web-oriented platforms, solving work issues through instant messengers, blogs and social services.
+Now, instead of the classic meetings face-to-face the trend, remote management, and planning, are based on web-oriented platforms, and solve work issues through instant messengers, blogs, and social services.
 Such a transition from classical management gives the company an undeniable competitive advantage.

 Competencies of the practitioners such as planning, and scheduling are critical for project managers in all sectors of the market.
 Scheduling is certainly one of the most basic yet critical aspects of portfolio management.
 However, it is only one of many competencies required for successful project planning, execution, and control.

-Industry and de-facto standards are usually established by consensus and later approved by a recognized authority.
-Such standards allow common and repeated use, are basically guidelines for activities aimed at the achievement of the maximum degree of order and control over portfolios.
-Portfolio management framework ensures both the structure and flexibility, fitting the company and attainable by its employees.
+Industry and defacto standards are usually established by consensus and later approved by a recognized authority.
+Such standards allow common and repeated use.
+They are basically guidelines for activities aimed at the achievement of the maximum degree of order and control over portfolios.
+The portfolio management framework ensures both the structure and flexibility, fitting the company and attainable by its employees.